M) Provisions, Contingent Assets and Contingent Liabilities

 (h) The Company does not have any charges or satisfaction of charges which is yet to be registered with Registrar of Companies beyond the statutory period.

-(i) The Company does not have any transactions with companies struck off under section 248 of the Companies Act, 2013 or section 560 of Companies Act, 1956
+(i) The Company does not have any transactions with companies struck off under section 248 of the Companies Act, 2013 or section 560 of Companies Act, 1956.

 (k) Maintenance of Books of Account and Back-Up

 As per the MCA notification dated 05 August 2022, the Central Government has notified the Companies (Accounts) Fourth Amendment Rules, 2022.
 As per the amended rules, the Companies are required to maintain back-up on daily basis of books of account and other relevant books and papers maintained in electronic mode that should be accessible in India at all the time.
 Also, the Companies are required to create backup of books of account on servers physically located in India on a daily basis.
+The books of account of the Company are maintained in electronic mode and these are readily accessible in India at all times.
+Currently, the Company is maintaining back-up of books of account on server physically located in India on daily basis.

 Audit Trail

-The audit trail in respect of accounting software for maintenance of purchase records, journal entries, inventory and investments records, is not enabled for all the tables and fields for maintenance of books of account and relevant transactions.
+The audit trail in respect of accounting software for maintenance of purchase records, journal entries, inventory and investments records, is not enabled for maintenance of books of account and relevant transactions.
+Presently, privileged access to database of these accounting softwares continues to be restricted to limited set of users who necessarily require this access for maintenance and administration of the database.

-NOTE 52 - SUBSEQUENT EVENTS
+NOTE 50 - SUBSEQUENT EVENTS

 |